 (CNN) — If you're planning to travel to Dubai, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

-Dubai reopened to visitors from August 1, though all arrivals must present proof of vaccination or recent recovery from Covid-19, or a negative Covid test.
+Dubai reopened to visitors in August 2020, though all arrivals must present proof of vaccination or recent recovery from Covid-19, or a negative Covid test.

 What’s on offer